In This Article

 How to refinance federal student loans

 Refinancing federal student loans disqualifies you from any government-sponsored forgiveness initiatives and programs.
-Consider if you’re okay with forgoing Department of Education protections like deferment, income-driven repayment, and forbearance.
-If you’d like to keep these protections, you’d probably be better off consolidating your loans rather than refinancing them.
+Consider this option if you’re comfortable with forgoing Department of Education protections like deferment, income-driven repayment, and forbearance.

 How to refinance private student loans

-Can I refinance student loans with bad credit?
+Refinancing student loans with bad credit

 FAQs